ejfox/docgrind/content/mdn/reference/global_objects/arraybuffer/transfer/index.md

 - {{jsxref("RangeError")}}
   - : Thrown if this `ArrayBuffer` is resizable and `newByteLength` is greater than the {{jsxref("ArrayBuffer/maxByteLength", "maxByteLength")}} of this `ArrayBuffer`.
 - {{jsxref("TypeError")}}
-  - : Thrown if this `ArrayBuffer` is already detached.
+  - : Thrown if this `ArrayBuffer` is already detached, or if it can only be detached by designated operations.
+Currently, only certain web APIs are capable of creating `ArrayBuffer` objects with designated detaching methods, such as {{domxref("GPUBuffer.getMappedRange()")}} and [`WebAssembly.Memory.buffer`](/en-US/docs/WebAssembly/Reference/JavaScript_interface/Memory/buffer).

 ## Description